4t0m15/sorthos/README.md

-# Sorthos - Sorting Algorithms Visualizer
+# Sorthos - Comprehensive Sorting Algorithm Visualizer

-A comprehensive sorting algorithm visualization tool built with Rust and egui.
-SortHos provides interactive visual representations of various sorting algorithms, allowing users to observe and understand how different sorting techniques work in real-time.
+A modern sorting algorithm visualization tool built with Rust and egui.
+Sorthos provides interactive visual representations of 20+ sorting algorithms, allowing users to observe and understand how different sorting techniques work in real-time, from fundamental educational algorithms to advanced hybrid approaches used in production systems.

 ## Features

 - **Real-time Visualization**: Watch sorting algorithms work step-by-step with visual feedback
-- **Comprehensive Algorithm Collection**: 20+ sorting algorithms implemented and tested
+- **Comprehensive Algorithm Collection**: 20+ sorting algorithms from educational to production-grade
 - **Interactive GUI**: User-friendly interface with algorithm selection and customization options
-- **Performance Insights**: Compare different algorithms and their time complexities
+- **Performance Analysis**: Compare algorithms by time complexity, stability, and practical performance
+- **Educational Value**: Perfect for learning algorithm design patterns and trade-offs
+- **Modern Context**: Includes algorithms used in real programming languages and systems
 - **Dark/Light Theme**: Toggle between visual themes for comfortable viewing
-- **Educational Tool**: Perfect for learning and teaching sorting algorithm concepts

 ## Getting Started